|

 page 82/83/84/85 in Season for an accounting of Lexington)

-burned the wooden covered bridge on the North River, slowing Hunter down for
+on the North River, slowing Hunter down for only one day.
+The Federal artillery

-Military Institute (VMI).
+bombarded the buildings of Virginia Military Institute (VMI).
 McCausland finally withdrew.
-The Federals entered
+The Federals entered Lexington

-campus, taking instruments, books, and much more.
+books, and much more.

 One